e-Learning Blog

 Reference URL:

-In the previous chapter, we described the advantages and disadvantages of Moodle.
+In the previous chapter, we discussed the advantages and disadvantages of Moodle.

-Of course, it is possible to operate Moodle and enjoy its benefits within our own company, but to fully utilize the benefits and eliminate the disadvantages, it is best to seek the help of a Moodle official partner※.
+Of course, it is possible to operate Moodle and enjoy its benefits on your own, but to maximize the advantages and address the disadvantages, it is advisable to seek the assistance of an official Moodle partner.*

-In Japan, there are several official Moodle partners, but this time we will introduce Human Science Co., Ltd., which has a wealth of experience.
+There are several official Moodle partners in Japan, but this time we will introduce Human Science Co., Ltd., which has a wealth of experience.

-・Their plugin development achievements and technical skills are recognized and certified as official partners.
+・Recognized for their achievements and technical skills in plugin development, they are certified as official partners.

-・They can communicate their requests to Moodle HQ and have them reflected in future Moodle development.
+・They can communicate their requests to Moodle HQ, which can be reflected in future Moodle development.

 4-1.
 What is Human Science?

-Human Science is an official partner※ of Moodle.
-In 2017, we received certification from the Australian headquarters of Moodle and became an official partner.
-Only companies with expertise and achievements in building and developing Moodle are certified.
-Certified companies exist all over the world, but there are only a few in Japan.
+Human Science is an official partner of Moodle*.
+In 2017, we were certified by the Moodle headquarters in Australia and became an official Moodle partner.
+Only companies with expertise and a proven track record in building and developing Moodle are certified.
+While certified companies exist around the world, there are only a few in Japan.

-Next, we will explain the services provided by Human Science Co., Ltd. in stages.
+Next, we will explain the services provided by Human Science step by step.

 > Moodle Implementation Support and Operation